jihoonakang/pyBaram_xccels/doc/src/install.rst

 pyBaram
 -------
-pyBaram is an open-source Python-based software to solve compressible flow using finite volume method on unstructured grids.
-Baram means the 'Wind' in Korean.
-It is designed to solve compressible inviscid flow, laminar flow and turbulent flow using RANS (Reynolds Averaged Navier-Stokes) models.
-All codes are written in Python and computation is accelerated and parallelized using the high performance Python packages.
+pyBaram is an open-source, Python-based software designed to solve compressible flow using the finite volume method on unstructured grids.
+'Baram' translates to 'Wind' in Korean.
+The software is tailored for solving compressible inviscid flow, laminar flow, and turbulent flow through the use of RANS (Reynolds Averaged Navier-Stokes) models.
+All the code is written in Python, and hybrid parallel simulations are implemented using high-performance Python packages.

 *************